 The sixth factor is the development of physical infrastructure.
 In China, the government is now promoting several national programs to improve the physical infrastructure regarding Internet connections.
 Another aspect of infrastructure is electricity, it is not a big issue in China.
 But in other countries that I have visited, they cannot get a constant electric supply which is a problem in promoting digital finance because if they don’t have electricity, they don’t have the internet.

 The seventh factor is the financial infrastructure.
 The coverage of financial infrastructure traditionally refers to the number of bank branches, POS, ATMs available in those regions.
 But now what is more important in terms of financial infrastructure is the availability of data and the connection between different data access points.
 If financial institutions have access to the record of how an individual pays his own bill, food, or anything, they can use that data to evaluate the credit rating and solvability of that person.
 But now the data are spread across different service providers.
 This is an issue for financial inclusion.

 The eighth factor is social connections.
 Social connections are also important because good social connections are more likely to lead to a good reputation and good social credit.

 The ninth factor is trust and social capital.
 It is related to how honest and trusting the social construct.
 If the person is cheated, how likely for him to complain and how likely for him to trust the government to help.

 The tenth factor is risk management ability.
 It is related to how well he can manage risk.
 It is believed that poor people may have poor risk management ability but our research yield that small banks in rural and poor areas have very good risk management models and the default rate is very low.
 So, it is a misconception that needs to be changed.

 The eleventh factor is the cost, functionality, and appropriateness of products and services.
-It is related to how matching the overall product mix to the market’s expectation.
+It is related to how matching the overall product can meet to the market’s expectation.

 The twelfth factor is economic conditions.
 It can be seen that in areas with a good economic condition like the eastern area of China, the financial condition is also very well.

 The thirteenth factor is motivational effort.
 And the fourteenth factor is self-motivational effort.

 Both of them are related to whether or not the customers are motivated to spend the time, effort to learn about financial services.